2014/2015 Barclays Premier League

 Honours: English League One: 2010

-After making his managerial debut with Brighton, Gus Poyet made the move to Sunderland to replace Paolo Di Canio in October 2013.
+After making his managerial debut with Brighton, Gus Poyet was appointed by Sunderland to replace Paolo Di Canio in October 2013.

-After spells in France, Uruguay, and Spain as a combative midfielder with an eye for goal, Poyet made the move to Chelsea in 1997 after running down his contract with Real Zaragoza.
+After spells in France, Uruguay, and Spain as a combative midfielder with an eye for goal, Poyet moved to Chelsea in 1997 after running down his contract with Real Zaragoza.
 Four years at Stamford Bridge were followed by three at Tottenham Hotspur before he ultimately called time on his playing career in 2004.